Pride and Prejudice's foray onto outdoor stage 'intelligent'

 She gave a debut "of quite some note," the Evening Standard said, while the Financial Times described her performance as "excellent."

-An adaptation of such a loved classic is never going to please everyone and Charles Spencer at the Daily Telegraph went against the tide, rueing a "lazy and underpowered production."
+An adaptation of such a loved classic is never going to please everyone and Charles Spencer at the Daily Telegraph went against the tide, ruing a "lazy and underpowered production."

 Spencer picked out Jane Asher's performance as Lady Catherine de Bourgh as a highlight, but said it was not enough to save the show.